 1. Use visuals

 Visuals aren’t magic, as I noted in an earlier post.
 However, it is amazing how many times a simple symbol or sign or note will be more successful at getting someone to do something they don’t want to do.
 It’s something about not being able to argue with a visual.
 The visual doesn’t respond.
-So, whenever you can, give the student a schedule, or a list or even just a first-then visual asking them to do what you want.
+So, whenever you can, give the student a schedule, or a list or even just a first-then visual as a great way of asking them to do what you want.

 For tips on how to redirect with visuals, check out this video:

-Choices are another way to increase compliance.
+Choices are another way to increase compliance and good behavior.
 And increasing compliance decreases power struggles.
-Clearly the choice isn’t between going to Disney World or doing his math.
+Clearly, the choice isn’t between going to Disney World or doing his math.
 But it could be whether he wants to work on money skills or counting first.
 Or if he wants to sit on the ball chair or a regular chair to do his math.
-To read more about using choices to gain compliance, check out this post.
+To read more about using choices and other interventions for defiant behavior to gain compliance, check out this post.

-I realize this sounds counterintuitive.
+I realize this sounds counterintuitive but this is an important component.
 You want the student to do something, so why would you offer to help him with it?
-Have you ever faced a task you really didn’t like?
+Have we faced tasks we didn’t like in our own lives?
 Maybe it was a presentation you were scared to give in school.
 Or a doctor’s visit you were worried about.
 Did someone offer to be in the audience of your presentation or go to the dr. With you?
 And did that help you feel better?
 This works on that same principle.
 Knowing you are not alone can often help make a hard thing easier.
-Offering to help a student doesn’t have to mean that you do it for him or that you tell him how to do it.
+Offering to help a student who needs extra behavioral support doesn’t have to mean that you do it for him or that you tell him how to do it.
 It means you might join in and do it alongside him.
 Or take turns.
 For instance, you might start off by reading a page of the reading assignment and then having him read a page.
 Or if it’s cleaning up, maybe you take turns putting things away.
 Gradually as he becomes more engaged, you can probably fade your presence out.

-Granted these tips won’t work every single time.
-But at the very least they will keep you from being sucked into the power struggle and wasting your time.
-And often it will result in the student actually doing what you wanted.
+Granted these tips and behavioral interventions for defiant behavior won’t work every single time.
+But at the very least they will keep you from being sucked into the power struggle and wasting your time with these problem behaviors.
+And often it will result in the student actually doing the target behaviors.

 Yes, there are times when winning a power struggle is important to maintain discipline.
 But you want to choose to hold your ground in those situations when you have time and energy to see it through and when the outcome is important.